cburgmer/json-path-comparison/bug_reports/Raku_JSON-Path.md

   ```
   Error:
   ```
-  at 1: expected a json object, but got H (context: "Hello Wo")
+  at 0: expected a json object, but got '"Hello Wo"'
   ```

 - [ ] `$[0:2][*]`